-11-3-15 My wife and I just revisited Issaqueena Falls and I have some bad news.
+12-31-17 My wife and I revisited Issaqueena Falls in 2015 and I have some bad news.
 I hadn't been to this waterfall since 2009 and since then, trees have grown up and are now blocking the view of the falls from the viewing deck.
 There should be a better view when the leaves are off the trees and I'm hoping the county will get in there and clear the view.
 This was one of the very few waterfalls that only requires a very short walk to see for those folks who don't get around too well.
 Also, there is now a $2 per vehicle charge to enter Stumphouse Tunnel Park where the waterfall is located, so keep that in mind if you are just coming for the view from the deck.
-You can still scramble down the steep trail to the base of the falls for the view in the above photo and Stumphouse Tunnel is worth a visit.
+You can still scramble down the steep trail to the base of the falls for the view in the above photo and Stumphouse Tunnel is definitely worth a visit while you are there also.
+There is also a 2.2 mile hike (one way) that will take you to 2 other tunnels - Middle and Saddle Tunnels.
+More on that below.
 The park is open from 10am - 5pm daily (except Christmas Day) and I'm assuming the gate closes automatically at 5pm because there's a sign saying there's a $25 fee for someone to come open the gate if you get locked in after 5.

 Drive a short distance into the park and look for the self service pay station on the right.
 The fee is $2 per vehicle.
 Then drive a little more and look for a right turn into the picnic area which is at the top of the waterfall.
 Park here, cross the bridge and follow the path down about a hundred yards to the viewing deck.
 The picture below is what the view used to look like before the trees grew up.
 If you look down from the deck, you'll see the steep path that leads down to the base for a better view.